alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 Part of Sonny's strength is its high production value.
 The game has a distinctive art style, voice acting, music, and well-done sound effects.
 However, I love this game because of the creativity and flexibility of its combat system.
 Sonny has access to a ton of tools.
 A lot of RPGs have skill trees that are basically variants of "do more damage" or "attack with this element".
-Most of the skills are clearly better than other ones, and the progression is about grinding EXP to learn the more powerful ones.
+Most of the skills are strictly better than other ones, and the progression is about grinding EXP to learn the more powerful ones.
 Sonny avoids this problem by making all your skills slightly different.
 Some will stun the enemy, some will apply debuffs, some dispel enemy buffs, and so on.
-The game UI (usually) spells out exactly what enemy buffs and debuffs do, making it clear what your opponents are able to do and giving you all the information needed to figure out how to counter it.
+The game UI (usually) spells out exactly what enemy buffs and debuffs do, making it clear what your opponents are able to do, and giving you all the information needed to figure out how to counter it.
 It gives the game a puzzle feel, where gameplay is more about finding good skill combos and synergies, rather than brute-force leveling.
-In fact, in Sonny 2, one of the bonus areas is only unlocked if you do a low% run on the hardest difficulty.
-The game is designed to make this doable.
+In fact, in Sonny 2, one bonus area is only unlocked if you beat the game on the hardest difficulty, at the lowest possible level (skip all optional fights).
+The game's designed to make this doable.

-I will say that once you know the best skill combos, it can be hard to play the game casually, especially when the bonus bosses practically require using the broken combinations.
+I will say that once you figure out the best skill combos, it becomes hard to play the game casually, especially when the bonus bosses practically require using the broken combinations.
 That reduces the replay value.
 Additionally, the praise is mostly for Sonny 2.
-Sonny 1 has a bit of the same flavor, but a lot of skills in Sonny 1 just aren't worth the time, and are closer to a typical RPG.
+Sonny 1 has a bit of the same flavor, but its skill tree has less depth, and it's closer to a typical RPG.
 This also isn't the game for you if you don't like reading.
-The skills are complex and you have to read their full description to figure out how they might work together.
+The skills are complex, and you have to read their full description to figure out how they work together.

 Epic Battle Fantasy
 -------------------------------------------------------------------------------------------

 Okay.
 Okay okay okay.
 First things first: the series has really juvenille humor.
-It's like the game was written by a horny teenage boy, and then it never evolved past that.
+Basically the series was started by a horny teenage boy who liked anime, and the humor never evolved past that.

-If you can ignore that, then you'll find a quality JRPG.
-Epic Battle Fantasy 1 and 2 are perfectly playable, but they're basically boss rushes.
-Starting from the 3rd entry, you get a real JRPG.
-There's an overworld, small puzzles, treasure chests, crafting, a level up system, bosses, the whole works.
-I wouldn't pay for it, but it's pretty high quality for a free RPG.
+If you can ignore that issue, then you'll find a quality JRPG.
+Epic Battle Fantasy 1 and 2 are pure boss rushes, but from the 3rd entry on you get an overworld, block pushing puzzles, treasure chests, an equipment upgrade system, the whole works.
+I wouldn't pay for it, but it's pretty high quality for a free game.

 Epic Battle Fantasy isn't trying to rock the boat, or do anything crazy to the JRPG genre, but I think that's fine.
 The one thing it does different is its equipment system.
 Instead of giving flat stats, all weapons and